JEdward7777/ScriptureReflection/output/reports/open_bible_nueva_Biblia_summarized.md

 > Mientras más humildemente sirvamos a los demás, más grandes seremos.
 Para ser grande hay que servir a los demás.
 (The more humbly we serve others, the greater we will be.
 To be great, one must serve others.)

 **Combined Review**:
 The translation of MAT 23:11 effectively captures the essence of the original Greek text, emphasizing humility and service in modern Spanish.
 However, the phrase 'Mientras más humildemente sirvamos a los demás, más grandes seremos.
-Para ser grande hay que servir a los demás,' while conveying the intended message, could be refined for clarity and formality.
+Para ser grande hay que servir a los demás' (The more humbly we serve others, the greater we will be.
+To be great, one must serve others), while conveying the intended message, could be refined for clarity and formality.
 Suggestions for improvement include adopting a more direct representation of the original wording, such as 'El mayor entre ustedes será su servidor' (The greatest among you shall be your servant), which retains the authoritative tone of the original scripture.
 While the translation is accessible and suitable for contemporary readers, it should aim for greater precision to preserve the original meaning and tone.
 Overall, it demonstrates a solid understanding of the source material, but adjustments could enhance its fidelity to the biblical text.

 ---
 **MAT 24:43**: _(Grade 83.3)_